Lymphocyte Biology and Microenvironment

 Chronically stimulated surfaces of the body, in particular the gastrointestinal tract (GI), are major sites where immune cells traffic and reside.
 Because mucosal surfaces are constantly challenged by fluctuating environmental perturbations, immune cells at these sites display a remarkable adaptive capacity in order to fend off microbial challenges and safeguard organ homeostasis.
 Tissue-resident innate lymphoid cells (ILC) and adaptive T helper cells are key players in protecting mucosal surfaces and maintaining immune homeostasis.
 To fulfil this delicate job, is has become clear that mucosal lymphocytes differ significantly in phenotype and function from their circulating or lymphoid-organ counterparts.

 The Neumann lab is interested in the molecular basis of lymphocyte adaption to mucosal organs.
 The goal of our research is to understand the genetic, epigenetic and transcriptional mechanisms that determine the tissue-specific functions of distinct lymphocyte populations.
-Furthermore, we aim to identity the specific (micro)environmental cues that trigger tissue adaptation and how they influence each particular step of lymphocyte differentiation and lineage commitment.
+Furthermore, we aim to identify the specific (micro)environmental cues that trigger tissue adaptation and how they influence each particular step of lymphocyte differentiation and lineage commitment.

 Host – Microbiota Interactions In Health And Disease